 - Go to your Library and select the video.

-Note: At this time, automatic closed captions are only available in English.
+⚠️Note: Automatic closed captions are only available in English.
 If you would like to offer additional languages to your audience, you’ll need to upload separate subtitle or caption files.
-Also, automatic captions only apply to videos uploaded after this feature was introduced.
+Automatic captions can only be generated for videos that are less than or equal to 8 hours.
+Also, automatic captions only apply to videos uploaded after introducing this feature.

 View a video's transcript